JoshVarty/VisualizingActivations/README.md

  - Both train to comparable error rates, despite having what appear to be wildly different activations
  - All of the layers of the untrained model change considerably from where they started
- - The pretrained model's earlier layers don't appear to change much.
-The first convolutional layer appears to be almost static.
-Part of me wonders what would happen if we tried to change this with something like "reverse-discriminitive learning rates".
-What if we used a higher learning rate for earlier layers than later layers.
-Presumably when using transfer learning this seems like it wouldn't work, after all we're counting on those earlier pre-trained layers to be in a good state.
-That said, I always read about vanishing gradients and part of me wonders what would happen if we just made the learning rate larger to force the gradients backwards through the network?

 ### Let's Break the Pretrained ResNet-18 Model